 Cost, combinability and plating carrier are the main factors that any good travel agent looks at.
 What the heck are these you ask?

 When dealing with complicated itineraries involving two or more stops, you might not be able to obtain the best possible price if it’s all issued on one ticket.
 This is where the term ‘plating carrier’ comes into effect.
-The plating carrier is the airline who accepts responsibility for the ticket, and in turn will distribute the funds for the other airline flight segments back to them.
-This can be a long and challenging process for some airlines, and as a result they might limit which fares are permitted to be issued on a different carriers ticket stock.
+The plating carrier is the airline that accepts responsibility for the ticket, and in turn, will distribute the funds for the other airline flight segments back to them.
+This can be a long and challenging process for some airlines, and as a result, they might limit which fares are permitted to be issued on a different carrier’s ticket stock.